chinapedia/wikipedia.abstract.en/Page/Abraxas.md

 A vast number of engraved stones are in existence, to which the name "Abrasax-stones" has long been given.
 One particularly fine example was included as part of the Thetford treasure from fourth century Norfolk, UK.
 The subjects are mythological, and chiefly grotesque, with various inscriptions, in which ΑΒΡΑΣΑΞ often occurs, alone or with other words.
 Sometimes the whole space is taken up with the inscription.
 In certain obscure magical writings of Egyptian origin ἀβραξάς or ἀβρασάξ is found associated with other names which frequently accompany it on gems;[10] it is also found on the Greek metal _tesseræ_ among other mystic words.
 The meaning of the legends is seldom intelligible: but some of the gems are amulets; and the same may be the case with nearly all.

-Montfaucon_358_Abraxas.xcf's _L'antiquité expliquée et représentée en figures_ (Band 2,2 page 358 ff plaque 144) with different images of Abraxas.]]
+'s _L'antiquité expliquée et représentée en figures_ (Band 2,2 page 358 ff plaque 144) with different images of Abraxas.]]

 -   THE ABRASAX-IMAGE ALONE, WITHOUT EXTERNAL ICONISMS, AND EITHER WITHOUT, OR BUT A SIMPLE, INSCRIPTION.
 The Abrasax-imago proper is usually found with a shield, a sphere or wreath and whip, a sword or sceptre, a cock's head, the body clad with armor, and a serpent's tail.
 There are, however, innumerable modifications of these figures: Lions', hawks', and eagles' skins, with or without mottos, with or without a trident and star, and with or without reverses.
 -   ABRASAX _COMBINED_ WITH OTHER GNOSTIC POWERS.
 If, in a single instance, this supreme being was represented in connection with powers of subordinate rank, nothing could have been more natural than to represent it also in combination with its emanations, the seven superior spirits, the thirty Aeons, and the three hundred and sixty-five cosmical Genii; and yet this occurs upon none of the relics as yet discovered, whilst those with Powers not belonging to the Gnostic system are frequently met with.